 Myth #4: Once You Send the Application In, You’re Done

 Once your teen hits the send button, it is a great relief.
 However, the process of getting admitted has just started.
 Colleges care about two things, demonstrated interest and yield.
 Demonstrated interest means your teen lets the college know she likes them.
 She visits the campus.
 She meets the admission officer.
 She stays in contact via e-mail or phone.
 Yield involves the likelihood a student will get enrolled.
 By following the above suggestions, your teen increases the likelihood of acceptance, especially if she is on the bubble (grades and scores are just borderline on the acceptance curve).
 Colleges do keep track of this stuff.

 Myth #5: Large Universities Offer More Opportunities than Small Liberal Arts Colleges

 There is a common misconception that small liberal arts colleges have fewer resources than those offered by a big university.
 Often the opposite is true.
 It is important to look beyond the advertised opportunities and ask how many students use them.
 It is also significantly easier to build relationships with professors and get involved in research at a smaller college.

 Myth #6: Colleges are Looking for Well Rounded Students

 While it is true colleges want students who aren’t focused on one thing, the truth is, “well –rounded” students are not what college admission officers are looking for.
 The reality is they are looking for well-rounded classes.
 They care mostly about the freshmen class profile.
 They like students from all parts of the country with a variety of traits.
 Sometimes, a rejection letter has nothing to do with the student, but everything to do with the class profile.
-The student needs to understand that and be okay with attending schools not of their first choice.
+The student needs to understand that and be okay with writing a paper attending schools not of their first choice.
 Having the right attitude and approach can make a world of difference in how your teen deals with rejection and acceptance.